twoutrigger/e-learning-app/README.md

 Things to learn from this project:
 - How to effectively link between different entities (Subject > Course > Video)
 - How to display dynamic videos (multiple videos for each course)
-- How to store and retreive different entities from SQLite
+- How to store and retrieve different entities from SQLite